agcoder2307/astrum_hack/README.md

 Instruction:
 1) Go to "main" branch to check viewer part of the project
-2) Go to "breast_cancer_server" branch to check the server side of the project
+2) Go to "breast_cancer_service" branch to check the service of the project